 Human connections open endless possibilities for love, hope, satisfaction, happiness, and, hopefully someday, peace.

-Through these connections we can maintain belief that, one day, we will find our true counterpoint in another.
+Through these connections, we can maintain the belief that, one day, we will find our true counterpoint in another.